Nata25/node-todos/README.md

 - [x] User can mark todo as done or delete it right from the list of todos.
 - [x] When user clicks on a todo, details page opens to the right of the list (child route).
 - [x] The content of TXT file attached to the todo is displayed on details page.
-- [ ] User can edit todo from details page, i.e. change the title, mark as done/pending, delete or replace attachment.
+- [x] User can edit todo from details page, i.e. change the title, mark as done/pending, delete or replace attachment.
+- [ ] User can remove attachment from the todo.
+- [ ] If todo is deleted, corresponding attachment should be deleted as well.
 - [ ] User can set and change the todo's creation date/due date.
 - [ ] Todos are sorted by date in the list.